Casey and Hearing Assist Dog Fallon

-Fallon has been trained to alert Casey to sounds he can’t hear, like alarms, the doorbell, and the phone.
+Fallon has been trained to alert Casey to sounds he can’t hear like alarms, the doorbell, and the phone.
 She also nudges him when Linda calls from another room.
-But Casey especially appreciates how Fallon has allowed him to continue his lifestyle in a fairly normal manner.
+But Casey especially appreciates how Fallon has allowed him to continue his lifestyle.
 He loves to walk, and it can be dangerous when one can’t hear a bicycle or another person approaching from behind.
 Fallon hears those sounds and reacts to them, so Casey can be aware of the situation and react appropriately.
 He is convinced that she has prevented more than one collision on the bike path, and most likely saved him from injury.

 Casey’s family is glad to have Fallon around too.
 Linda appreciates the fact that Casey has someone to help assist him, but also considers Fallon part of the family.
 “We know we can’t interact with her like a regular family dog, but we are so grateful she’s around, and we absolutely love her!” exclaims Linda.

 “I lost my whole career because of my hearing loss, which was a radical change in my life.
 And to think that there are people who would donate their time and their monies to make such a difference to me,” says Casey.
 “Words just can’t express the gratitude and thankfulness I feel for their kind hearts.
 It just blows my mind.
 I feel undeserving.
 Thank you—I don’t know what else to say.”